apache/celeborn/docs/migration.md

 # Migration Guide

+## Upgrading from 0.3 to 0.4

+- Since 0.4.0, Celeborn won't be compatible with Celeborn client that versions below 0.3.0.
+  Note that: It's strongly recommended to use the same version of Client and Celeborn Master/Worker in production.

+- Since 0.4.0, Celeborn won't support `org.apache.spark.shuffle.celeborn.RssShuffleManager`.

 ## Upgrading from 0.2 to 0.3

  - Celeborn 0.2 Client is compatible with 0.3 Master/Server, it allows to upgrade Master/Worker first then Client.